 The CISO chimed in.
-“That’s a good answer Security Engineer, and one that you should give the auditor, because he will test you on whether you divulge this information.
+“That’s a good answer Luke, and one that you should give the ISO auditor, because he will test you on whether you divulge this information.
 But it’s okay to tell us, we’re here to prepare you for just that kind of scenario.”

-I explained how our password system works, the details of which I can’t go into obviously.
+I explained how our password system works, the details of which I can’t go into in this post obviously.

-“Okay thanks Security Engineer.
+“Okay thanks.
 It seems like some of the passwords are re-used.
 Has this ever changed?”

 “Not since I’ve been here.”

 Again, he scribbles something down on his notepad.

 “Okay, last question: what security practices do you think can be improved around here?
 What improvements have been made in the past?”